 (*) Spreads are subject to change, so please check the latest figures before trading.

-Please note that the accounts offering the lowest spreads for trading crude oil at Exness are the "Low Spread Account" and the "Zero Account."
-However, since both accounts incur trading commissions, when considering the total cost—which includes both the spread and the commission—the Low Spread Account allows you to trade crude oil at a relatively lower cost.
+Please note that the accounts offering the lowest spreads for trading crude oil on Exness are the “Low Spread Account” and the “Zero Account.”
+However, since both accounts incur trading commissions, when considering the total cost—which includes both the spread and the trading commission—the Low Spread Account allows you to trade crude oil at a relatively lower cost.

-At Exness, only USOIL (WTI Crude Oil) is available for swap-free trading.Swap points are the "interest rate adjustment" that occurs when a position is held overnight and carried over to the following day or later.
-With USOIL, the swap-free feature means no swap points are charged even when positions are held overnight, allowing you to trade across a wide range of styles, from short-term to medium- and long-term trading.
+At Exness, only USOIL (WTI Crude Oil) is available for swap-free trading.
+Swap points are the “interest rate adjustment” that occurs when a position is held overnight into the following day or beyond.With USOIL, the swap-free feature means no swap points are charged even when positions are held overnight, allowing you to trade using a wide range of strategies—from short-term to medium- and long-term trades.
 The swap points for Exness’s crude oil instruments are as follows.

-| Stock Name | Long swap |
+| Stock Name | Long Swap |

-Short swap |
+Short Swap |

-| UKOIL (Brent Crude) | ||
+| UKOIL (Brent Crude Oil) | ||

 | USOIL (WTI Crude Oil) |